 How many of my suppliers will be in water-stressed regions in 2050?

 More than 300 corporations have used the tool which has been regularly updated with improved datasets and functionalities as well as customized to various industrial sectors.
-Adaptation to specific geographies is under development in India, Europe and China.
+Adaptation to specific geographies is under development in Europe and China.
+The India Water Tool was launched in July 2013.

 The tool consists of two parts: